johannesippen/johannesippen.com/workbook.md

 # UX Workbook

 Experience Design is an analogue process.
-There’s now way to get around sketching, drafting and getting your hands dirty.
+There is no way to get around sketching, drafting and getting your hands dirty.
 Thoughts straight down to paper.
 Visualized thinking.
 To help you with that process, I assembled the UX Workbook.
 As a participant of one of my workshops, you will get the UX Workbook for free.
 For everyone else, you can download the templates as print-ready PDFs here.

 - ## Downloads
 - [Crazy 8 Template](/workbook/workbook_crazy8_template.pdf)